Examples of Treatises at the base

 Period Acting Techniques

-How it can make us better performers:
+To make us better performers:

-Historical treatises on gesture give us tools to intensify our singing through specific acting skills, allowing us to use our body without disturbing our instrument.
+Historical treatises on gesture provide tools to intensify our singing through specific acting skills, allowing us to use our body without disturbing our instrument.
 This is not limited to the 'Gestures' themselves, but also includes the muscles of the face, the necessity and joy of 'expressive breaths' and a clear and deep interpretation of the text.

 The singer or actor creates clear images to work with, with variations which facilitate memorizing the text, especially in a da capo aria or 'Lied' with many verses.
 The posture and general performance presentation are improved.